 (We would like to add a 7th income stream from a Social Enterprise – but need ideas, resources and expertise to make it happen – maybe your business skills could help us??)

 Without the generous and consistent support of donors and grant making bodies, the work of Youth Alive Trust would not be possible.
-We have a budget of around $600,000.
-Click here to read our latest 2020 Accounts or check us out on the Charities Commission Register.
+We have a budget of around $1 million.
+See the Charities Commission Register to read our latest audited accounts.

 Funding allows us to run our programmes at below the actual cost.
 Taking the barriers away from participation allows more young people to get involved and more programmes to be run.